Script Filter Input

 The script is run immediately on keyword matching with the placeholder text and "Please Wait" subtext being shown until the initial script results are returned.
 If an argument is typed, Alfred no longer sees this Script Filter as relevant and any related results are removed from Alfred.

 XML Output Format

-From Alfred 2.6, you now have more control over the script execution behaviour when using a Script Filter input, including the queueing mode and queueing delay.
+You can control the script execution behaviour when using a Script Filter input, including the queueing mode, queueing delay and trimming of whitespaces in arguments.
 You'll find this under the "Run Behaviour" button.